Anthropophagolagnia

 Overview

-Anthropophagolagnia is a rarely used catalogue label for a paraphilic interest in which sexual arousal is bound up with cannibalism, classically glossed as "cannibalism preceded by rape."
+Anthropophagolagnia is a rarely used catalogue label for a paraphilic pattern in which sexual arousal is bound to cannibalism, classically glossed as "cannibalism preceded by rape."
 It belongs to the small forensic cluster of lethal, non-consensual paraphilias and overlaps conceptually with lust murder.
-This encyclopedia documents the term descriptively and for taxonomic completeness only: the article carries no instructional content, and the behaviour the word names cannot be enacted ethically or lawfully under any circumstances.
+This encyclopedia documents the term descriptively and for taxonomic completeness only.
+The article carries no instructional content, and the behaviour the word names cannot be enacted ethically or lawfully under any circumstances.

 History & origins